Ethal-04/Liver-som-clustering/README.md

 Visualize patient clusters and identify healthy vs diseased profiles based on clustering.

 🏥 Clinical Relevance

 This project demonstrates how unsupervised machine learning (SOM) can aid early detection of liver dysfunction by clustering blood test patterns, enabling faster clinical decisions without requiring extensive labeled data.

 📜 License

+This project is licensed under the MIT License.
+If you use this work or build upon it, please consider citing the relevant references included in the project.